13twelve/13twelve/README.md

 <img src="./logo.svg" style="aspect-ratio:422/86;width:100%;height:auto">

-**The work of front-end developer Mike Byrne**
+**The GitHub profile of front-end developer Mike Byrne**

-Over the past 26 years, there’s a fair chance you’ve used a website I’ve worked on.
+Over the past 26 years, and especially through my work at AREA 17, there’s a fair chance you’ve used a website I’ve helped build.

+During this time I’ve learned that the best outcomes rarely come from prioritising design, engineering or business needs on their own.
+They come from finding the right compromise between them, then building something teams can confidently maintain and grow.

-I work on front-end architecture, design systems, and better ways for designers and developers to work together.
-I care about accessibility, resilient code, and practical solutions that hold up over time.
+I care about accessibility, design systems, helping teams work well together, and practical solutions that hold up over time.

 **→ www.thirteentwelve.com**